mateuszfstepien/eks-terraform-poc/Readme.md

 - Create helm template files and package application
 - Install metrcis server manually, configure autoscaler and resource limits for wordpress deployment
 - Add metric server installation to Terraform with predownloaded package
+- Switch wordpress service from nodePort to Loadbalancer
 - Add installation of EBS CSI driver to Terraform
 - Change storage for wordpress deployment to dynamic provisioning
 - Change storage for mysql statefulset to dynamic provisioning